Modern Methods of Construction

 How can we help?

-We have over 10 years of experience in MMC buildings providing both the detailed MEP designs and the building & energy modelling to provide full compliance.
+We have over ten years of experience in MMC buildings providing both the detailed MEP designs and the building & energy modelling to provide full compliance.

-We are leading experts in designing MMC educational buildings and over the past 10 years, we have designed over 100 MMC schools, which have recently been delivered via the DfE offsite schools’ framework.
+We are leading experts in designing MMC educational buildings.
+Over the past ten years, we have designed over 100 MMC schools, which have recently been delivered via the DfE offsite schools’ framework.
 Examples for our educational MMC experience includes The Olive School, Collis Primary School, Whitehall Park Primary School, Paxton Primary School, Hollinwood Academy and The University of Edinburgh LRC

 We have also delivered several complex healthcare projects utilising MMC, such as the world-class Translational Biomedical Research Centre for the University Hospitals Bristol NHS Trust.
 Our extensive experience in both the Healthcare sector and MMC buildings makes us uniquely placed to help you deliver your MMC healthcare project.